27 Jun China Screenwriters: How to Write for Hollywood

-(Page 85): Thanks to the hero’s new idea, she tries again.
+(Page 85): And here China screenwriters, thanks to the hero’s new idea, she tries again.
 The new information presents the final goal the hero must achieve to complete the journey.

 Rose quickly has a change of heart.
 She jumps off the life boat onto a lower deck.

-(Pages 85-110): The hero confronts the antagonist with new strength.
+(Pages 85-110): China Screenwriters, take note the hero confronts the antagonist with new strength.
 Now she incorporates the theme into her fight.
 She now has the experience of the “A” story and context from the “B” story.
 She leaves behind the “anti-thesis” world and enters her new truth – the “synthesis” world.
 Her journey will be resolved.